merely-useful/py-rse/index.md

 We can often make programs simpler by writing functions that take
 \gref{a variable number of arguments}{variable_arguments},\index{Python!variable arguments}
 just like `print` and `max`.
-One way to to require user to stuff those arguments into a list, e.g., to write `find_limits([a, b, c, d])`.
+One way is to require users to stuff those arguments into a list, e.g., to write `find_limits([a, b, c, d])`.
 However,